dyne/Zenroom/lib/niwi/docs/pbsch-cmt-profile.md

 Pedersen-opening Sigma protocol, not the Fischlin/Pas-style straight-line extractable transform required by the paper.

-Lua RPBSch fixtures currently carry CMT2 proofs for both `C` and `S`, and production Lua proof helpers reject fixtures with missing or invalid CMT2 proofs before entering native proof generation.
-The CMT3 plan moves that production default to the Fischlin05 proof body.
+CMT2 stays available for compatibility, debugging, and regression tests.
+New paper-facing PBSch/RPBSch helpers must not select it as their production Cmt body because it lacks the Fischlin/Pas straight-line extraction argument.
+The production default is CMT3 once the API can carry the public Cmt proof object.
 The native Longfellow relation still proves the underlying Pedersen openings from private witness material.

 ## CMT3 Fischlin05 Profile